Ced earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 - Lü Dongbin (吕洞宾) – Represented by twin swords.

 The most famous story of the Eight Immortals is that of them crossing the Eastern Ocean.
-During this journey, they entered into a conflict with the Dragon King, with the Eight easily winning the ensuring battle with their colorful abilities.
+During this journey, they came into a conflict with the Dragon King, with the Eight then easily winning the ensuring battle with their colorful abilities.

 Interesting to know:

-6. Yu and the Great Flood (大禹治水 da yu zhi shui)
+6. Yu and the Great Flood (大禹治水 Da Yu Zhi Shui)

-To reward him for his efforts, Yao appointed Yu as his successor.
-Yu subsequently became the first ruler of the Xia Dynasty (夏朝).
+To reward him for his efforts, Yao appointed Yu as his successor, and the hero was soon crowned as the first ruler of the Xia Dynasty (夏朝).
 Once believed to be purely mythical, some archaeologists and historians nowadays believe that the Xia Dynasty, and Yu, might have indeed existed.